PnP PowerShell and more...

 2018-03-27 2 min read PowerShell SharePoint

 The upcoming build of the PnP Provisioning Engine now allows you to configure your tenant CDN settings through a template.
 In this short post I show you how to configure your CDN with both the PnP Provisioning Engine and PnP PowerShell PnP Provisioning While the current schema (2018-01) already supports these elements, the actual engine does not implement them yet.
-We will release this functionality in the April 2018 (2.
+We will release this functionality in the April 2018 (2.25.1804.0) release.
 Continue reading

 Automatic Context Switching in PnP PowerShell